Diocese of Erie: Gawronski case

-Sean O'Hara reported to the diocese in April 2002 that he had been sexually assaulted by Reverend Chester Gawronski in 1977.
-O'Hara said that Gawronski fondled his genitals in the shower once and attacked him in a swimming pool on another occasion.
-When Sean told his father Donald O'Hara about the assaults in 1984, Donald immediately reported the allegations to the diocese.
-A diocesan official said that they were sending Gawronski away for treatment and that he would be restricted from minors in the future.
-The official asked the O'Hara family to not say anything about Gawronski for the sake of the parish.
-Gawronski confessed in 1987 to abusing as many as 20 boys.
+Sean O'Hara reported to the diocese in April 2002 that he had been sexually assaulted by Chester Gawronski, a parish priest, in 1977.
+O'Hara said that when he told his father, Donald O'Hara, about the assaults in 1984, Donald immediately reported the allegations to the diocese.
+A diocesan official said that Gawronski would receive treatment and be restricted from minors in the future.
+The official asked the O'Hara family to keep discretion.

 The 2018 Pennsylvania grand jury report criticized Bishops Trautman and Murphy for allowing Gawronski to remain in ministry despite numerous allegations of sexual abuse.
-The two bishops had reassigned Gawronski multiple times between 1987 and 2002, and Trautman renewed Gawronski's five-year term as a chaplain in St Mary's Home in Erie in 2001.
+Gawronski had been reassigned multiple times between 1987 and 2002, and Trautman renewed Gawronski's five-year term as a chaplain in St Mary's Home in Erie in 2001.
 In his own defense, Trautman noted that he had set guidelines in 1993 on handling sexual abuse and established the diocesan Office for the Protection of Children and Youth in 2003.
+Gawronski was laicized in 2006.